fmalina/page/page/templates/shop/README.md

-# Introduction
+# Page shop Introduction

 Page, a static website generator, is a fast and easy-to-use tool for creating static websites.
-With the addition of a JS shopping cart code, it is now possible to add e-commerce features to your static website, without the need for a complex and expensive online shop software like Magento or Shopify.
+With the addition of a JS shopping cart code, it is now possible to add e-commerce features to your static website, without the need for a complex server-side or expensive SaaS shop software.

 ## Installation and Configuration

 To use the JS shopping cart code with Page, you'll need to follow these steps:

-1. Download the shopping cart code and add it to your project's folder.
+1. Set 'shop' as template in your page.yml or copy whole shop template to your project's folder.
-2. Modify the Config object in the shopping cart code to match your needs.
+2. Modify the config.js in the _assets folder to match your needs.
    This includes setting the path to your product CSV file, your shop email, currency, and language.
+Product CSV file lives in your _assets folder and contains product codes matching product info file names, prices and stock quantities.
 3. Add the necessary HTML and JS code to your Page templates to display the shopping cart and enable the checkout process.
 You can refer to the documentation provided with the shopping cart code for detailed